-In the early stages, this Instructable will NOT show a rotor and frame design which you can make, knowing for definite that it will work with an F&P motor.
-Wiring of the F&P motor however won't change, neither will use of the other elements mentioned, so you can happily follow those and know they will work...
+In the early stages, this Instructable will NOT show a rotor and frame design which you can make, knowing for definite that it will achieve the targeted outputs with an F&P motor.
+Wiring of the F&P motor and elctronic components won't change.

 I am not an expert on electrics or electronics, but was fortunate enough to strike up a conversation, whilst buying a charge controller, from Dave Styles of Karasouli (Karasouli website) .
 Dave is an Electrical Engineer, and therefore an expert on electrics and electronics.
 Plus, both he and his company have been involved with a number of Wind Turbine projects and have, and are creating, effective controllers and other equipment that get the best out of any wind project.

-I understand the basics of Aerodynamics and how they apply to a VAWT.
-Eventually, I will have designed and fabricated an optimised VAWT which produces a steady charging current of 3-4 amps in prevailing winds with an optimum output of around 12 amps..
+I understand the basics of Aerodynamics and how they apply to a VAWT and will use this knowledge to complete a rotor, which I will connect to the F&P motor I have modified, to produce a steady charging current of 3-4 amps in prevailing winds, with an optimum output of around 12 amps..

 Objectives of the Project.

 I own a 600litre Reef tank system (see image above) that is a living Memorial to Nic, our daughter, that we lost a couple of years ago.

 Over time, I have converted everything on the system to 12V to reduce the electricity consumption.
 I now have a system that draws less than 30A.when everything is on.